MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/da-always-on-vpn-migration/da-always-on-migration-deploy.md

 2.  **Clean up DNS.** Be sure to remove any records from your internal DNS server and public DNS server related to DirectAccess, for example, DA.contoso.com, DAGateway.contoso.com.

-3.  **Decommission the DirectAccess server.** When you have successfully removed the configuration settings and DNS records, you're ready to tear down the DirectAccess server.
+3.  **Decommission the DirectAccess server.** When you have successfully removed the configuration settings and DNS records, you are ready to tear down the DirectAccess server.
 To do so, either remove the role in Server Manager or decommission the server and remove it from AD DS.

 4.  **Remove any DirectAccess certificates from Active Directory Certificate Services.** If you used computer certificates for your DirectAccess implementation, remove the published templates from the Certificate Templates folder in the Certification Authority console.